The Helsinki Metropolitan area is a fun place to live in, but finding suitable accommodation in the capital region can be challenging.

 - If you have a student tutor and arrive in Finland after 1 August -> your tutor will bring your HOAS keys to you upon arrival.

-- If you do not want a tutor -> collect your HOAS keys yourself at the METKA office from 1 August onwards.
+- If you do not want a tutor -> collect your HOAS keys yourself at the Student Union METKA's office from 1 August onwards.
 METKA office is open during weekdays between 9am and 3pm.
 Address: Bulevardi 31, Helsinki; phone number: +358 50 355 5516.

-- The exceptional location "Pohjoinen Rautatiekatu 29" allow exchange students to move in in September, on 3 September the earliest - possibly even later.
+- One exceptional location "Pohjoinen Rautatiekatu 29" allows exchange students to move in on 3 September, after 6 p.m. in the evening.

-- Wait for the move-in schedule from HOAS.
-Collect your HOAS keys yourself at the METKA office after the keys are released (contact details above).
+- Wait for the move-in schedule and instructions from HOAS.
+Collect your keys yourself at the HOAS office (downstairs from your building) after the keys are released.